Teaching in the Context of Generative AI

 Generative AI Discussion Facilitator’s Guide

-For instructors who are already familiar with the challenges and opportunities of generative AI in education and would like to lead a conversation among colleagues about this issue in order to consider the approach they’ll take to the use of generative AI tools in their teaching and how they’ll communicate about it with their students.
-This guide includes suggestions about how to plan this conversation, some suggested discussion questions, a selection of readings to consider sharing with colleagues, and a template for a discussion handout.
+For instructors who are already familiar with the challenges and opportunities of generative AI in education and would like to lead a conversation among colleagues about this issue in order to consider the approach they’ll take to the use of generative AI tools in their teaching and how they’ll communicate about it with their students, this guide includes suggestions about how to plan this conversation, some suggested discussion questions, a selection of readings to consider sharing with colleagues, and a template for a discussion handout.
 Readers are welcome to download and modify this discussion guide for their purposes.